 - ⅓ cup Holland House white wine vinegar

-- Add the cabbage, vinegar and a ⅓ cup of water and simmer over very low heat until the cabbage is tender.
+- Stir in the cabbage, vinegar and water and simmer over very low heat until the cabbage is wilted (about 5 mins.).